Office of the Worker Advisor

 Yes, you can ask WCB to provide a copy of your file to you and one to your representative (yourself, the Worker Advisor, or you can hire your own lawyer).
-WCB has a form for requesting your file -- Form B allows the Office of the Worker Advisor to speak with the Board on your behalf.
+WCB has a form for requesting your file -- please complete this Form which allows the Office of the Worker Advisor to speak with the Board on your behalf.

 What is a WCAT hearing like?
 Is it like a court?

 WCAT hearings are informal, and non-adversarial.
 The parties usually sit at a large table.
 Length of hearings vary depending on how complex the issues are.
 However, most are heard in less than two hours.